gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **2.3 Give a reason that there may be baseline differences between groups**

-> People who choose high deductible insurance may understand that they have better driving skills or driving manner, so that they are less likely to encounter a car accident.
+> People who choose high deductible insurance may understand that they have better driving skills or driving manner, so they are less likely to encounter a car accident.

 **2.4 Give an example of how you could evaluate that possibility**

-> We can compare last year car accidents number of people choosing high deductible insurance with people choosing low deductible insurance.
-By doing so, we can figure out whether driving skills or driving manner are baseline differences between the two groups.
+> We can compare last year's car accidents to people choosing high deductible insurance with people choosing low deductible insurance.
+We can figure out whether driving skills or driving manner are baseline differences between the two groups.

 **2.5 Give a reason there may be differential treatment effects**

->It is reasonable that high deductible insurance would warning renters to drive more carefully.
+>It is reasonable that high deductible insurance would warn renters to drive more carefully.
 However, more out-of-pocket costs can do nothing about their driving skills.
-Hence , it can be expected that the treatment would not take effects for people who choose  low deductible insurance because of their bad driving skills.
+Hence, people can expect that the treatment would not affect people who choose low deductible insurance because of their poor driving skills.

 **2.6 Give an example of how you could evaluate that possibility**

->We can collect last year car accidents number when people driving their own car of people from two groups and named the number as OCAN (own car accident number ).
-Then we can select two subgroups who shares the same OCAN from the high deductible insurance group and low deductible insurance group.
-Since the two subgroups' OCAN are identical, we can expect there is no significant driving skills difference between the two groups.
-After that, we can compare the the two subgroups' car accident number when they driving rented cars and name the number as RCAN (rented car accident number ).
-Difference of RCAN  would reflect treatment effect more reasonably.
+>We can collect last year's car accident number when people drive their own car from two groups and named the number OCAN (own car accident number ).
+Then we can select two subgroups that shares the same OCAN from the high deductible insurance group and low deductible insurance group.
+Since the two subgroups' OCAN are identical, we can expect no significant driving skills difference between the two groups.
+After that, we can compare the two subgroups' car accident numbers when driving rented cars and name the number as RCAN (rented car accident number ).
+The difference of RCAN would reflect treatment effect more reasonably.